ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-threading.rst

 is.

-If you have a Pixhawk then you should also now setup a debug console cable and attach to the nsh console (the serial5 port).
+If you have a Pixhawk then you should also now setup a debug console cable and attach it to the nsh console (the serial5 port).
 Connect at 57600.
-When you have connected, try the "ps" command ad you will get something like this:
+When you have connected, try the "ps" command and you will get something like this:

 ::